Vaasgeet/gcadapter-oc-kmod/README.md

 Prepackaged versions can be found under "Releases".

+For Ubuntu and Pop!OS running `chmod u+x ubuntuinstaller.sh` and `sudo ./ubuntuinstaller.sh`should do the job.
+The module will be loaded on boot and set to 1000 Hz mode.

 For other distros copying the module to an appropriate directory under `/usr/lib/modules`, running `sudo depmod` and creating a file called `/usr/lib/modules-load.d/gcadapter-oc.conf` with the contents `gcadapter_oc` should be enough to load the module automatically.
 You'll need to rebuild the module and copy every time you upgrade your kernel so I don't recommend it!

 ## Changing the polling rate